 Second, if the website uses Google products and cookies, the developer must disclose that fact.
 It must also obtain consent to use cookies and offer end users the ability to remove cookies if they desire.

 Both of these provisions are related to the Directive.
-While the disclosure regarding Google products is not directly required, it is still a good precaution for those developers with end users in the EU, EEA and UK.
+While the disclosure regarding Google products is not directly required, it is still a good precaution for those developers with end users in the relevant regions.
 The second provision that mentions cookies is directly connected to the Directive.

-All Google products directed to citizens of the EU, EEA and UK fall under the Policy.
+All Google products directed to citizens of the EU, EEA, Switzerland and the UK fall under the Policy.
 However, Adsense, Analytics Advertising, and Analytics for Firebase are most likely to invoke it and the Directive.

 Adsense places targeted ads on its users' websites.
 To be sure that it places the most effective ad for each end user, it uses cookies.